Rhoel Gallardo

-Early life and education
+Early life

-Gallardo was born in November 29, 1965 in Olongapo, Zambales, Philippines.
+Gallardo was born on November 29, 1965, in Olongapo, Zambales, Philippines, to Dominador Gallardo and Raquel Dayap.
 He was the second child among five siblings.
-In 1988, Gallardo decided to be a priest joining the Claretian Order.
-He took his first vows the following year and was ordained a priest in 1994.

 Ministry

+In 1988, Gallardo joined the Claretian Order, and took his first vows on May 1, 1989, in Isabela, Basilan.
+After completing his first pastoral year in the town of Maluso in the same province, he recounted his experience in his application for his perpetual profession:

+After professing his perpetual vows in 1993, Gallardo was ordained to the priesthood on December 6, 1994, at the Immaculate Heart of Mary Parish Church in Quezon City.

-Gallardo's last assignment was at the Roman Catholic parish of Tumahubong in Sumisip, Basilan.
-He volunteered to be assigned to that parish.
+Gallardo's last assignment was at the parish church of Saint Vincent Ferrer in Barangay Tumahubong, Sumisip, Basilan.
+He volunteered to be assigned to that parish after its priest fell ill in June 1999.
+He also served as the director of the Claret School of Tumahubong.

 Kidnapping and death

-In March 20, 2000, Abu Sayyaf militants stormed the Claret School compound in Tumahubong, Basilan.
+On March 20, 2000, Abu Sayyaf militants stormed the Claret School of Tumahubong.
 The group burned the school, and abducted people in the area including teachers and students.
-Gallardo who resides in a mission house inside the complex was among who was captured.
-The captives were kept in Punoh Mahadji and on May 3, 2000 they were brought out of the site; reportedly being planned to be transferred to Sulu.
+Gallardo who resides in a mission house inside the complex was among those who were captured.
+The captives were kept in Punoh Mahadji and on May 3, 2000, they were brought out of the site; reportedly being planned to be transferred to Sulu.
 At one point, the male and female captives were separated from each other.
 Gallardo along with three teachers and five students were found dead.
-Gallardo's body was found to be riddled with three bullet wounds caused by close-range shots, and had his nails removed.
+His body was found to be riddled with three bullet wounds caused by close-range shots, and had his nails removed.

-Legacy

-The Claretians have opened a cause for Gallardo's beatification as a martyr of the Catholic Church on May 3, 2021.
+Gallardo's remains were brought to Zambales on May 7.
+He was then buried on May 10 at Himlayang Pilipino in Quezon City.

+Cause for beatification

+Five years after Gallardo's martyrdom, a group of former Claretian seminarians pushed for his beatification.

+On May 3, 2021, Bishop Leo Dalmao of the Territorial Prelature of Isabela opened the diocesan process for the cause of Gallardo's beatification per viam Martyrii ("by way of martyrdom").
+According to Elias Ayuban, then-provincial superior of Filipino Claretians, Gallardo was asked to denounce his Catholic faith but refused.
 Among his noted acts was during his kidnapping; he is testified to have protected his co-captives and prevented the rape of women, and gave spiritual support such as praying the rosary together with the other captives.
-He reportedly was asked to denounce his Catholic faith but refused.
 He is also noted to have fostered Christian-Muslim relations in Basilan.

+On November 20, 2021, the Claretian Province in the Philippines was renamed in honor of Gallardo.

+In popular culture

+Gallardo was portrayed by McCoy de Leon in the 2025 film In Thy Name.